What is Jobs to be Done?

 What’s most interesting is the situations people find themselves in before they’re our customers.
 It’s not about this industry or that one.
 It’s not about demographics, either.
 It’s not even about the competitive set, yet.
 It’s all about the situation they’re in, the reality they’re trying to wrangle, and the progress they’re trying to make.

 Alan Klement has written an excellent guide on conducting interviews, with sample questions you can ask.
-For example, to discover the initial trigger in the customer’s mind, he recommends these questions:

 - Where were you?